- Consult an architect, engineer and/or building construction professional. Professionals can guide you through the complexities of home elevation.

 1.5 WHAT INFORMATION WILL ABFEs INCLUDE THAT WILL BE AVAILABLE TO STAKEHOLDERS?

 ABFEs will include advisory coastal flood hazard elevations and associated advisory maps.
-This information will include the following:
+This information includes the following:

 - Advisory Data Layers by County: Geospatial layers depicting ABFEs and updated flood zones (including but not limited to Advisory Flood Hazard Zone A, Advisory Flood Hazard Zone V, Limit of Moderate Wave Action (LiMWA), and Area of Moderate Wave Action, also known as Coastal A Zone), high water marks reflecting Hurricane Sandy’s impact, and U.S. Fish and Wildlife Coastal Barriers Zones that communities can input into existing Geographic Information Systems (GIS) to help make decisions about zoning, building, and redevelopment.